seanorama/masterclass/security-advanced/README.md

   sudo su -
   ```

+- Following are useful techniques you can use in future labs to find your cluster specific details:

   - From SSH terminal, how can I find internal hostname (aka FQDN) of the node I'm logged into?
   ```
   $ hostname -f